jbinagia/CS-230-Final-Project/README.md

 # CS-230-Final-Project
 Final project for Stanford CS 230 - Deep learning (Autumn 2019).
 Our goal is to apply [boltzmann generators](https://arxiv.org/abs/1812.01729) to new molecular systems.
-A description of our progress on this project can be found in [our milestone writeup](https://github.com/jbinagia/CS-230-Final-Project/blob/master/CS_230_Milestone.pdf).
+A description of our progress on this project can be found in [our project writeup](https://github.com/jbinagia/CS-230-Final-Project/blob/master/CS_230_Final_Report.pdf).

 ## Installation and Usage
 To view our analysis, one can perform the following steps.